pivotal-mea-pa/qnb-workshop/dotnet-funnyquotes-workshop/3_database.en.md

     > cf push FunnyQuotesServicesOwin -s windows2016 -b hwc_buildpack
     ```

-1. Bind to MySQL service and restart
+1. Bind to MySQL service and restart.
-1. Confirm that everything works by hitting `/api/funnyquotes/random` endpoint
+1. Confirm that everything works by hitting `/api/funnyquotes/random` endpoint.
 1. Open up `FunnyQuotesServicesOwin.Startup` class and explain use of Steeltoe Connectors to initialize db context.

-Highlight the following lines of code
+Highlight the following lines of code.

     ```csharp
     builder.RegisterMySqlConnection(config);